Travel

 New room layout No safe placement or awkward charging options Solve placement and cable safety before judging the app

-Audio-only is often the healthier travel default
+Audio-only is often the better travel default

 If both devices join the hotel Wi-Fi,